SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 - On slide 17, she examines apparent vaccine efficacy waning against infection (_not_ just severe infection, hospitalization, or death).
 Looking at the timing, it seems much more likely that this is caused by the introduction of Delta, not by an waning of vaccine efficacy.
-Not exactly good news (Delta = bad!), but at least _the vaccines continue to work._
+Not exactly good news (Delta = bad!), but at least _the vaccines continue to work where it matters: preventing hospitalization &amp; death._

 __Summary:__ While infection, hospitalization, and death rates are high, it is mostly among the unvaccinated.
 Vaccines continue to provide robust protection against severe disease.
-Unfortunately, vaccination rates are slowing down, and the defiant few remaining will require mandates to get vaccinated.
+Unfortunately, vaccination rates are slowing down, and the defiant few remaining will require mandates to get vaccinated lest they get sick themselves, spread it to others, or &ndash; Heaven forbid &ndash; evolve yet another variant.

 ## The Question